Recurring thrush: Causes, treatment, and prevention

 Frequent antibiotic usage

-Antibiotics can disrupt the normal vaginal flora, allowing Candida to overgrow.
+Frequent antibiotic use can disrupt the normal vaginal flora, reducing protective bacteria and allowing Candida to overgrow.

 Symptoms

-Recurring thrush symptoms are similar to acute thrush but may return shortly after treatment.
+Recurring thrush symptoms are similar to acute thrush but tend to return shortly after treatment.

 - Thick white discharge